-The Southwestern Community College District is a public institution and therefore during normal business hours, college buildings are open to the public.
+The Southwestern Community College District is a public institution and during normal business hours, college buildings are open to the public.
 After normal business hours, college facilities are usually locked and not open to the general public.
 Many college rooms and areas are protected by intrusion alarms.
-Before entering such areas, College Police dispatch should be notified at (619) 482-6380.
+Before entering such areas, College Police dispatch should be notified by calling (619) 482-6380.

 It is the responsibility of those who use rooms, offices and other areas to lock access doors, turn off lights and close windows.
-Facilities Services staff and College Police staff will check many of the areas of the campus during off hours, but the primary responsibility for security lies with the user.
+Facilities Services staff, College Police staff, and contract security personnel will check many of the areas of the campus during off hours, but the primary responsibility for security lies with the user.